ozgevurmaz/sustainabilitycompany/README.md

 - Smooth animations and transitions
 - Static and dynamic pages: Contact, About, Services, Blog
 - Authentication with NextAuth
-- Admin panel (under construction) to manage content
+- Admin panel to manage content
-- Dynamic integration of blog and services (coming soon)
+- Dynamic integration of blog and services

 ## 🔧 Upcoming Improvements

-- Connect MongoDB data to client-side content
-- Finish admin panel features (create/update/delete content)
 - Add SEO and accessibility enhancements

-## 📹 Preview

-A short walkthrough video is available [here]().
+- Performance optimizations for faster loading

 ## 📁 Project Structure (Simplified)
 ├── app/
 │   ├── (client)/                # Client-side pages and layouts
 │   │   ├── about/               # About page
 │   │   ├── blog/                # Blog list